Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 **Secure Registration**

 In order to register an account, the user must enter a unique username and a password.
 The password is hashed so it is not visible to the owner of the database.
 Werkzeug was used to hash the password entry when registering to the site and encrypting on MongoDB.
-Both the username and password must be between 4 and 20 characters using`a-zA-Z0-9`.
+Both the username and password must be between 4 and 20 characters, containing only numbers and letters using`a-zA-Z0-9`.

----

 - **Discover new recipes**

 The homepage displays all recipes that have been shared on the application.
 Each selection shows the recipe type, the recipe name and an image.
 Users can reveal more information about the recipe by clicking on each selection.
 Users can view the suggested ingredients, instructions and the username of the person who shared the idea.

-- **Share your favourite recipes**
+**Share your favourite recipes**

 The application encourages all users to share their own favourite recipes with the rest of the community.
 The user can input the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
-Additionally, a similar process can be followed if a user wishes to add a new recipe type to the database.
+Users must create an account before they can share recipes.

-- **Edit your recipes**
+**Edit your recipes**

-In addition to adding new recipes, users can also edit recipes they have already submitted.
+In addition to adding new recipes, users can also edit recipes they have already shared with the community.
 The user can update the values for `“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
-Similar steps can be followed if a user wishes to add a new recipe type to the database.
+The updated record will be contained within the collection.

 - **Delete your recipes**

-Users have the option to delete recipes they have submitted.
+Users have the option to delete recipes they have shared with the community.
 Users must confirm if they would like to delete a selection before it is removed from the database.
 This adds an extra layer of protection to prevent records being deleted accidentally.

 - **Register an account**

 The application encourages users to register an account for a better experience.
 Users are required to enter a unique `"username"` and `"password"` when registering.
+Username must be 4-20 characters long, containing only numbers and letters.
 There is a large call-to-action button on the homepage attracting users to either log in or register.
 Users can view all recipes without logging in.
 However, users are required to log in in order to share a new recipe and edit or delete an existing recipe.

 - **Search all recipes**

-  The application has a search feature allowing users to search using keywords within the recipe name or ingredients.
+The application has a search feature allowing users to search using keywords within the `“recipe_name”`and `“recipe_ingredients”` fields.
 A message will display if no results are found.
+There is a button for clearing search results also.

 - **Error handling**

 Additional pages were created to handle 404 and 500 errors on the website.
 Both pages will redirect users back to the homepage.

 ### Features to Implement in the Future